The Unfortunate Eternal End Of The Unforgiving Heart

 A King’s Compassion

 Jesus spoke of a king who wanted to settle accounts with his servants.
-One was brought before him who owed 10,000 talents but was not able to pay.
-The king commanded that he and all that he had be sold.
+A man owing a debt of 10,000 talents was brought before him.
+The king commanded the man and all he had be sold.
 The servant begged him,

 Master, have patience with me, and I will pay you all.
 (Matthew 18:26)

 Hearing the servant’s plea, the king showed compassion and forgave his debt.
-It’s important to understand just how indebted this man was for us to appreciate the degree of kindness shown to him.
+We must understand the magnitude of this man’s debt if we are to appreciate the enormous kindness shown to him.
 A talent is 6,000 denarii (Robertson’s Word Pictures).
-One denarius is a fair wage for a day of manual labour (Matthew 20:2).
+One denarii is a fair wage for a day of manual labour (Matthew 20:2).
 The average daily wage for non-managerial workers in Ontario is $180.
 In terms of our currency, this fellow was in debt to the tune of $10.8 billion.
 He had a debt which he could never pay off.

 A Servant’s Greed

-Having been forgiven of such a huge debt, you would think he would be thankful and imitate the king’s kindness.
+After receiving forgiveness for such a huge debt, you would think he would be thankful and imitate the king’s kindness.
 What did he do?
-He found a fellow servant who owed him money and demanded payment.
-When his fellow servant asked for time to repay the debt, he would not show compassion but cast the man into prison till he could pay the debt.
-He who had been forgiven a debt of 10,000 talents ($10 billion) refused to forgive one who owed 100 denarii ($18,000)!
+He found a fellow servant who owed him money, and demanded payment.
+When his fellow servant asked for time to repay the debt, he would not show compassion, but cast the man into prison till he could pay the debt.
+The man forgiven a debt of 10,000 talents ($10 billion) refused to forgive someone who owed him 100 denarii ($18,000)!

 When word came to the king about the servant’s actions, he rebuked him: